 A home in 2018 has changed the study desk forever.

-Now, it’s the cleaner, the better.
+Now, the cleaner, the better.
 Less compartments make more space for your gear.

 Let’s see you try to concentrate on your studies when you have friends online waiting for you to join the game.